adamhadani/solr-templating/README.md

 # solrnode-utils

-## A set of utility scripts for templating solr configurations and working with multi-instance solr installations
+### A set of utility scripts for templating solr configurations and working with multi-instance solr installations

-solrnode-utils encompasses a few Python and shell scripts that allow you to create templates of solr-backed search services, package & deploy these templates, and use them to create any number of runnable instances.
+solrnode-utils is a framework which encompasses a few Python and shell scripts that allow you to create templates of solr-backed search services, package & deploy these templates, and use them to create any number of runnable instances on a production environment.

+## Installation

+To install the framework, use the included setup.py, e.g:

+python setup.py install

+This will by default install all the framework scripts into your global python environment, making them available in your system PATH.
+You could also potentially install the framework under a Python virtualenv.

 ## Example Usage